serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 ## Wrapping Up

-As we have seen, GraphQL provides a compelling solution to the challenges faced when developing a RESTful API.
-By letting the application developer specify the exact data requirements for a frontend component you can avoid the two most frequent offenders when it comes to app performance - overfetching and multiple roundtrips.
+As we've seen, GraphQL provides a compelling solution to the challenges faced when developing a RESTful API.
+By letting the application developer specify the exact data requirements for a front-end component you can avoid the two most frequent offenders when it comes to app performance - overfetching and multiple roundtrips.
 In combination with AWS Lambda and the Serverless Framework, GraphQL is a great way to deploy scalable backends.
 [Graphcool](https://www.graph.cool) is the fastest way to get started and makes it really easy to integrate external services into your API.